 - 2- Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown in detail A. Make sure the notch reaches the end of the key way. - 3- Repeat step 1 and 2 for the other secondary air tubes. - 4- To remove the tubes use the above steps in reverse order.
+Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown in DETAIL A. Make sure the notch reaches the end of the key way. - 3- Repeat step 1 and 2 for the other secondary air tubes. - 4- To remove the tubes use the above steps in reverse order.

-Note that secondary air tubes (B) can be replaced without removing the baffle board (A) and that all tubes are identical.
+Note that secondary air tubes (B) can be replaced without removing the baffle board (A).